 June 12, 2019 | Interview by Katie Capri

-With INDIE Cultivate around the corner on July 9, I chatted with Tatiana Swedek, ILC’s Chief Marketing Officer, to get to know more about ILC’s mission for the future of the hospitality industry, what makes her workday tick and what you can expect at the ILC’s New York event this year.
+With INDIE Cultivate around the corner on July 9, I chatted with Tatiana Swedek, ILC’s Director of Marketing & Operations, to get to know more about ILC’s mission for the future of the hospitality industry, what makes her workday tick and what you can expect at the ILC’s New York event this year.

 Indie Lodging Industry Insiders